ioannis-mouratidis/ai-plays-pokemon/setup_guide.md

-# Setup Guide - AI Pokemon Battle System
+# Setup Guide - AI Pokemon FireRed System

-This guide will walk you through setting up the complete system.
+This guide will walk you through setting up the complete system for autonomous Pokemon gameplay.

 ## Prerequisites